 Internet of Things (IoT) solutions have been springing up like mushrooms after the rain as companies around the world race to bring more products to market as soon as possible.
 We’ve also been working on one of those solutions in collaboration with Signify, the Philips MasterConnect system.

-Working with IoT apps, testing can bring a specific set of challenges.
-Additionally, since Signify’s apps use Bluetooth as a core functionality, there are many different use cases and devices the applications need to interact with.
+Testing IoT apps can bring a specific set of challenges.
+Additionally, since Signify’s apps use Bluetooth as a core functionality, there are many devices the applications need to interact with and a number of different use cases.

 This large-scale IoT project brought us face-to-face with many challenges.
 Here’s an account of how we approached and overcame them.